voliol/universal-pokemon-randomizer/GRAPHICS_GUIDE.md

 Palette Randomization system in Artemis251's Emerald Randomizer.
 Each game uses a .txt file from graphics/resources for the Pokémon palettes, and similar files could be used for other palettes.
-The syntax for these files is explained in the JavaDoc for ParsedDescription.
+The syntax for these files is explained in the JavaDoc for PalettePartDescription.

 The Palette class has a function for reading from a BufferedImage with an indexed palette.